 Wehr’s parents shaped her interest in health.
 As she notes, “My mom, who is a pastor and former nurse practitioner, and my dad, who is a family physician, showed me what it means to create and support a holistic sense of well-being and what it means to heal, that is to be of service to the emotionally, spiritually, or physically sick and to build on their individual strengths to create wholeness.”
 Wehr also credits her parents with instilling in her an appreciation for working closely with others toward a common purpose.

 Previously, Wehr was a graduate research assistant at the University of North Carolina—Chapel Hill Sheps Center for Health Services Research.
 Her work involved analyzing and evaluating data from perinatal residential substance abuse treatment centers in the state.
 She has also served as Community Projects Coordinator for the Northeast Florida Healthy Start Coalition and as an AmeriCorps Member of the North Florida Health Corps.

 Raised in Iowa, Wehr received an MPH, Maternal & Child Health, from the University of North Carolina-Chapel Hill and is a Phi Beta Kappa graduate in Sociology from Illinois Wesleyan University.
-If she is not running or swimming, you can find her cooking with friends or exploring New Jersey, New York City, and Philadelphia, especially art, theatre, and music events.
+If she is not running or swimming, you can find her cooking with friends, traveling the globe, or exploring New Jersey, New York City, and Philadelphia, especially art, theatre, and music events.